data-apis/dataframe-api/spec/design_topics/execution_model.md

 return features
 ```

-Note that `maybe_evaluate` is to be interpreted as a hint, rather than as a directive -
+Note that `may_execute` is to be interpreted as a hint, rather than as a directive -
 the implementation itself may decide
 whether to force execution at this step, or whether to defer it to later.
-For example, a dataframe which can convert to a lazy array could decide to ignore
-`maybe_evaluate` when evaluting `DataFrame.to_array` but to respect it when evaluating
-`float(Column.std())`.

-Operations which require `DataFrame.maybe_execute` to have been called at some prior
+Operations which require `DataFrame.may_execute` to have been called at some prior
 point are:
-- `DataFrame.to_array`
 - `DataFrame.shape`
 - calling `bool`, `int`, or `float` on a scalar

-Note now `DataFrame.maybe_execute` is called only once, and as late as possible.
+Note how in the above example, `DataFrame.may_execute` was called only once,
+and as late as possible.
 Conversely, the "wrong" way to execute the above would be:

 ```python